Hidden Gems of The North Island

 Surrounded by the stunning estuary, mountains, beaches and a fabulous marina, it’s just such a classy place to spend some time.

-Add to that a couple of really nice little freedom camping spots and a grass strip runway, where you can do some plane spotting, especially, the local acrobatic planes that do some cool tricks in the sky above.
+Add to that a couple of really nice little freedom camping spots and a grass strip runway, where you can do some plane spotting, especially, as the local acrobatic planes do some cool tricks in the sky above.

 A trio of fresh water lakes and quite frankly, the bluest I’ve ever seen!
 Resembling something more reminiscent of a Caribbean beach, its white sands surrounded the crystal clear water.